CWRUnix/marketing/README.md

 all marketing material for CWRU Linux Club (CWRUnix)
+- `/source` contains all templated svg sources
+- `/legacy` contains old materials not build with the updated build process
-- `/Email` contains the email template
+- `/colors` contains official color themes of the club
-- `/Flyer` contains flyers made for advertisement
 - `style.css` contains styling rules for other marketing material